w3c/w3c-website-redesign-documentation/_posts/2020-12-09-weeknotes-11-december.md

 ## Build planning and estimating

 This week we have been planning the detailed tasks required for building the site.
-[Jean-Guilhem Rouel](/about-w3c/#jean-guilhem-rouel-systems-team) from the W3C Systems team will be working with us to build the symfony application so we are now planning and estimating tasks for:
+[Jean-Guilhem Rouel](/about-w3c/#jean-guilhem-rouel-systems-team) from the W3C Systems team will be working with us to build the Symfony application so we are now planning and estimating tasks for:

 * front-end build
 * CMS build